pukkapies/urop2019/README.md

 ## Introduction

-This project makes use of the freely-available [Million Song Dataset]( http://millionsongdataset.com), and its integration with the [Last.fm](http://millionsongdataset.com/lastfm/) dataset.
+This project makes use of the freely-available [Million Song Dataset](http://millionsongdataset.com/), and its integration with the [Last.fm](http://millionsongdataset.com/lastfm/) dataset.
 The former provides a link between all the useful information about the tracks (such as title, artist or year) and the audio track themselves, whereas the latter contains tags information on some of the tracks.
 A  preview of the audio tracks can be fetched from services such as 7Digital, but this is allegedly not an easy task.

 If you are only interested in our final result, click [here](https://github.com/pukkapies/urop2019#results).

-If you are only interested in the 'lite' version of our prediction tool, click [here](TODO)

-Otherwise, if you would to use some of our code, or try to re-train our model on your own, read on.
-We will assume you somehow have access to the actual audio files.
+Otherwise, if you want to use some of our code, or try to re-train our model on your own, read on.
+We will assume you have access to the Million Song Dataset.
 Here is the outline of the approach we followed:

 1. we extracted all the useful information from the Million Song Dataset and cleaned both the audio tracks and the Last.fm tags database to produce final 'clean' dataset;